joanlozada-cmd/ps5-bar-save-extractor/README.md

 # ps5-bar-tool

 PS5 BAR Save Extractor is a fork of ps5-bar-tool focused on recovering PS4 and PS5 save data from official PS5 Backup & Restore archives (archive.dat) stored on USB.
-It allows save files to be extracted without performing a full system restore or formatting/replacing the current console state.
+It allows save files to be extracted without performing a full system restore or formatting/replacing the current console state also without losing the jailbreak state of the ps5.

 ## Credits